 - Is the individual detoxing at home?

-- Are their underlying health conditions to consider?
+- Are there underlying or life threatening health issues to consider?

-Each person’s reaction to alcohol abstinence will differ and the following is only a guide of some reactions.
+Each person’s reaction to substance abuse abstinence will differ, as one person’s drinking habit will not be the same as another.
+The following is only a guide to some reactions.

 - Temperature hot and cold